hidashhi/api-doc/api/js/call.md

 ## Introduction

-The JavaScript API allows developers to integrate video conferencing within their applications.
+The JavaScript API allows developers to integrate video communications within their own applications.

 **NOTE:** The following sections assume that you successfully configured your application to work with the JavaScript API and the user was successfully connected.